 Custody must address both physical custody and legal custody.
 Physical custody typically involves allocating parental rights and responsibilities regarding the day-to-day care and activities of the children.
 Legal custody typically involves allocating the legal rights and responsibilities associated with the child’s upbringing.

 Parents must financially support their children.
 An order for child support may be entered during or after a divorce and either parent may be ordered to pay support depending upon how custody is arranged.
 An order for support will be entered once paternity has been established.

 A Divorce case begins with the filing of a Petition for Dissolution of Marriage in the District Court of the county where either party lives.
-Iowa is a no fault State, which means no specific grounds for the Divorce need to be alleged.
-The Petition will usually set out how the Petitioner (the filing spouse) feels the court should resolve issues such as custody of children, establishment of child support or spousal support (alimony) division of the marital assets and debts, and payment of attorney's fees and court costs.
-Mandatory 90 day waiting period which must pass before a divorce can be granted.
+Iowa is a no-fault State, which means no specific grounds for the Divorce need to be alleged.
+The Petition will usually set out how the Petitioner (the filing spouse) feels the court should resolve issues such as custody of children, the establishment of child support, or spousal support (alimony) division of the marital assets and debts, and payment of attorney’s fees and court costs.
+A mandatory 90 day waiting period must pass before a divorce can be granted.

 Once the Petition has been filed, a copy of that Petition along with any accompanying orders must be provided to the other spouse.
 Process in One of Three ways to do this:

 - The other spouse can simply sign a paper acknowledging the receipt of those documents.